New Illinois Divorce Law Says Goodbye Custody, Hello Allocation of Parental Responsibilities

 Parental responsibilities are broken out into categories reflecting significant decision-making responsibilities with respect to a child.
 Decisions about education, health, religion, and extra-curricular activities can be decided by both parents or solely assigned to one parent.
 For example, if one parent is a teacher and the other a doctor, a court might allocate the decision-making responsibility for education to the teacher and for healthcare to the doctor; or, both parents may jointly decide all significant issues.
 Ultimately, the statute still applies the same standard under prior law – that the court allocates decision making responsibilities according to the child’s best interests.

-In addition, the law now provides a requirement for the submission of parenting plans.
+In addition, the Chicago Family Law now provides a requirement for the submission of parenting plans.
 Both parents, within 120 days after service or filing of a petition for allocation of parental responsibilities, must file with the court a separate or joint proposed parenting plan.
 This was not a requirement under prior law.
 The time period for filing a parenting plan may be extended for good cause shown or can be excused in the case of the Respondent’s default.
 The parenting plan must contain at a minimum information meeting fourteen statutory criteria, which includes, but is not limited to:

 Allocation of significant decision making responsibilities;